-Work Injury Damages Claim Calculations
+Work Injury Damages Claim Calculator

-An approved work injury damages claim provides for physical and psychological injuries sustained at work, during work-related activities and travel to and from work.
-The QLD workers’ compensation scheme determines eligibility and how compensation is calculated, including for pain and suffering.
+• An approved work injury damages claim can provide financial support for physical and psychological injuries sustained at work, during work-related activities and while travelling to and from work.

 Our free assessment tool helps you understand your eligibility to receive WorkCover benefits.
 Call 1800 700 125